MedVenture Partners

 Series C in 2021

-CorVista Health, Inc. is a Toronto-based company that specializes in artificial intelligence-based medical imaging solutions, specifically for coronary artery and pulmonary hypertension diseases.
-Founded in 2012, the company has developed a non-invasive cardiac diagnostic platform that allows physicians to assess heart function without the use of radiation, contrast agents, injections, fasting, or exercise.
-This innovative technology utilizes advanced mathematics, physics, and cloud computing, enabling the use of a portable device that can operate with a WiFi or cellular connection.
-CorVista Health's solutions can be implemented in various settings, including doctor's offices, satellite clinics, nursing homes, and mobile units, thereby facilitating timely and accessible cardiac evaluations.
+CorVista Health, Inc. is an innovative medical technology company specializing in artificial intelligence-based digital health and medical imaging solutions, particularly for coronary artery and pulmonary hypertension diseases.
+The company has developed a non-invasive cardiac diagnostic platform that allows physicians to assess heart function without the need for radiation, contrast agents, injections, fasting, or exercise.
+This portable device, which can operate using WiFi or cellular signals, is designed for point-of-care environments such as doctors' offices, satellite clinics, nursing homes, and mobile settings.
+Founded in 2012 and headquartered in Toronto, Canada, CorVista Health also maintains additional offices in Cary, North Carolina, and Shanghai, China.
+The firm's approach integrates advanced mathematics, physics, artificial intelligence, and cloud computing to enhance cardiovascular diagnostics.

 Alivas